How To Install SpaceWalk on CentOS 7 / RHEL 7

 - Install and Update system packages.

-- Deploy and Manage the configuration files from singe location
+- Deploy and Manage the configuration files from a single location

 - Start / Stop / Configure the guests.